kickstartcoding/cheatsheets/kickstart-backend/8-postgres.md

 table

-:   One grouping of data, consists of columns (the schema) and rows (the data itself)
+:   One grouping of data, consists of columns (the types) and rows (the data itself)

 column

-:   Consists of a name and a type
+:   Column of data, consists of a name and a type

 row